diogomonte/diogomonte.github.io/collections/_posts/2024-08-24-stardardization.md

 #### 2. Faster Onboarding
 New team members can get up to speed more quickly when there are established guidelines documenting practices and processes.
+Furthermore, a consistent approach enables team members to work across different services and explore various team structures, allowing the team to adapt to new domains much more quickly than if the codebase is vastly different from what they are accustomed to.

 #### 3. Improve Code Quality
 Standard practices can cover a range of topics such as design patterns, testing strategies, naming conventions,